Dendroctonus rufipennis: Life cycle

 The insect has a 1-, 2-, or 3-year life cycle, with 2-year being the most common, in which the flight and attack period starts in June or soon after most of the snow around the trees has melted.
-About 6 galleries per 929 cm2, each about 12.5 cm long and parallel with the grain of the wood, are made in the inner bark, and 3 to 4 groups of eggs are laid along the sides of the galleries, about 100 eggs per gallery. .Eggs hatch in 3 to 4 weeks.
+About 6 galleries per 929 cm2, each about 12.5 cm long and parallel with the grain of the wood, are made in the inner bark, and 3 to 4 groups of eggs are laid along the sides of the galleries, about 100 eggs per gallery.
+Eggs hatch in 3 to 4 weeks.
 Larvae vary in size from about one-quarter to fully grown by the onset of the dormant season.
 They resume development the following June, pupate during the summer, and transform to the adult stage in later summer or early fall.
 The adults generally emerge from the trees, fall or crawl to the ground, and re-enter the same tree to hibernate, often clumping together under the bark.
 They emerge the following spring and fly to green trees, blowdowns, cull logs, or stumps to start another generation.
 The beetle may have a 1-year cycle at lower elevations, on warmer sites, or during an abnormally warm year, reaching the adult stage before the onset of winter.
 The 3-year cycle occurs at high elevations, on cold sites, or during unseasonably cold years.

-Fungi such as Leptographium abietinum may help beetles to overcome the defences of weakened trees during mass attack.
-Ohsawa et al. (2000) isolated fungi from Dendroctonus rufipennis and Polygraphus rufipennis and from discoloured wood around their galleries in white spruce in Canada.
-Leptographium abietinum was the most commonly isolated blue stain fungus for both beetle species.
-Inoculation of 5 species of fungi commonly isolated from both beetles on white spruce seedlings resulted in 71% of the seedlings colonized by L. abietinum being killed quickly, but with no mortality of seedlings inoculated with other fungi.
+The blue stain fungus Leptographium abietinum may aggravate the damage caused by beetles.
+The beetles D. rufipennis and Polygraphus rufipennis carry this fungus, among others.
+When inoculated on to white spruce seedlings, it killed 71% of them, while the other fungi carried caused no mortality.

-Population increase
+Pest of commercial forestry

-The spruce beetle is one of many beetle species that have recently increased their breeding times due to global warming.
+The great spruce bark beetle is one of many beetle species that have bred more rapidly due to global warming.
 Their spread has also been aided by loggers leaving stumps that the beetles can overwinter within.
-The overpopulation of beetles in some forests in Kenai, Alaska, has damaged several spruce species that are no longer able to dwell there.
-The spruce beetle destroyed 2300000 acre (2 billion board feet) of spruce forests in Alaska from 1992 to 1999 (about 30 million trees per year at the peak), and 122000 acre of Utah forests in the 1990s (more than 3 million trees).
+A specific factor is that drought induces beetle outbreaks.
+The overpopulation of beetles in some forests in Kenai, Alaska, has damaged several spruce species that are no longer able to survive there.
+The beetle destroyed 2300000 acre (2 billion board feet) of spruce forests in Alaska from 1992 to 1999 (about 30 million trees per year at the peak), and 122000 acre of Utah forests in the 1990s (more than 3 million trees).
 Outbreaks from 1975 to 2000 were seen in Montana (loss of 25 million board feet), Idaho (loss of 31 million board feet), Arizona (loss of over 100 million board feet), and British Columbia (loss of 3 billion board feet).
 As of 2000, the beetle was responsible for the loss of about 400 million board feet annually.
 Dendroctonus rufipennis is also a part of the ecosystem in Colorado.